puzhu/ib_theme_redux/content/bytes/byte-1/index.md

 All the features that we have discussed in the previous posts would already make Kinetica standout in terms of performance.
 But why stop here! 😄

-There are two further optimizations that are worth noting.
+There are two further optimizations that are worth noting